yell0w4x/webapp-e2e-tests/README.md

 Ready to use with google auth.
 Captures tests video, screenshot, logs and populate them on failure into `./failure_logs` folder.

-# SUT location

-Put your sut (System Under Test) endpoint to `defs.py` or use `--sut-locaiton` option.
-There is also `--api-base-url` that is wrapped with fixture `api_base_url` in case if you have api and would like to use it for e.g. tests setup/tear down or other purpose.

-There is a `--prod` preset to easily change related options.
-See `set_default_prod_options` in `./run` script.

-# Prerequisites

-Docker must be installed.
-The easiest way to have it on Linux is `wget -qO- https://get.docker.com | bash`.
-See this for more details https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script.

 # Example run

 To run headless use `--headless` option.
 Runs in any OS that docker supports.